 After all that, Fluffy's career is pretty straightforward and tame.
 You might just want to re-read the above and forget about the rest.
 But if you must...

 I'll begin by saying that I have no idea how her professional career started.
 I assume she sang around Norfolk, but there are no ads or other mentions.
 (There don't seem to be any Norfolk papers online.)
-She first becomes known to history in Los Angeles in 1946.
-How and why did she go from Norfolk to Los Angeles?
+She first became known to history in October 1945, when she appeared in the Harlem Rhapsody Revue at the Swanee Theater Restaurant in Chico, California (about 85 miles north of Sacramento).
+A write-up said that the revue had been at the Golden Gate Theater in San Francisco, but there were no ads for that.
+How and why did she go from Norfolk to California?
 Nothing ever said.

-However, by the fall of 1946 she'd hooked up with the Buddy Banks Sextet in L.A.
+She then disappears for about a year until, by the fall of 1946, she'd hooked up with the Buddy Banks Sextet in L.A.
 Banks had recently enjoyed a #4 R&B hit with "Voo-It!
 Voo-It!" with The Blues Woman (Marion Abernathy).
 At the time, the Buddy Banks Sextet consisted of Ulysses "Buddy" Banks (tenor sax), William "Frosty" Pyles (guitar), Earl Knight (piano), Wallace "Wiley" Huff (trombone), Nat "Monk" McFay (drums), and William "Basie" Day (bass).

 In October 1946 (possibly on two days), they held a recording session for Otis Rene's Excelsior Records.
 The songs were: "Fluffy's Debut" (vocal by Fluffy Hunter), "Banks' Boogie" (an instrumental), "Hi Jinks Blues" (vocal by Fluffy Hunter), "Name It And Claim It" (vocal by the band), "Banks Bang Boogie (vocal by Fluffy Hunter and the Banks Men), and "Take The Chief" (vocal by Buddy Banks).